nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ReactDOM.render(<App />, document.querySelector("#app"));
 ```

-First import axios a package we installed ealier which allows us to easly perfom a get,post,put,delete requests.
+First import axios a package we installed earlier which allows us to easily perform a get,post,put,delete requests.

 #### GET
 * **Life-cycle methods componentDidMount()** -  is invoked immediately after a component is mounted (inserted into the tree).
 Initialization that requires DOM nodes should go here.
 If you need to load data from a remote endpoint, this is a good place to instantiate the network request in this case GET operation.